 We quantify convexity of the discount function, violations of Expected Utility, and atemporal risk aversion using the MPL measures collected in Parts II and III.
 We determine which subjects have convex discounting based on their answers in Part II (see Questions 7, 8, and 9 in Table 4).
 Unsurprisingly, we find that 82% of our subjects exhibit it (this is an established finding).
 From the questions in Part III we can construct two related measures of violations of Expected Utility.
-First, we can determine if subjects exhibit certainty bias (Kahneman and Tversky, 1979), which is implied by pessimistic probability weighting.
-We find that a small number of subjects exhibit it (15.71%).
-Second, we can use the same three questions to determine whether the subjects give answers that are jointly consistent with Expected Utility.
+First, we can determine if subjects exhibit certainty bias (Kahneman and Tversky, 1979), which is implied by pessimistic probability weighting.46 We find that a small number of subjects exhibit it (15.71%).47 Second, we can use the same three questions to determine whether the subjects give answers that are jointly consistent with Expected Utility.
 Since this is a very demanding requirement - it is well-known that these measures are very noisy -, we consider as "approximately Expected Utility" those subjects who would abide by Independence across all three questions if we changed their answer in at most one of the lines.
 These are 39.89% of the pool.

 Table 8 shows that, based on the four different measures, subjects are still RATL in each of the subsamples above.
-The table also shows the results of Chi-squared tests on whether subjects in each of subsample are statistically different from those outside of it.
-We find a majority of RATL among subjects who either have convex discounting, or who have no certainty bias, or who are "approximately Expected
+The table also shows the results of Chi-squared tests on whether subjects in each of subsample are statistically different from those

-41 This could be done using Questions 12 and 13, or 12 and 14 (see Table 5).
+46 This could be done using Questions 12 and 13, or 12 and 14 (see Table 5).
 Suppose that in Question 12 the subject switches at x{12} , while in Question 13 he switches at x{13} .
 If the subject follows Expected Utility, we should have $2x{13} = x{12}$.
 A certainty-biased subject would instead have $x{12} > 2x{13}$; because he is attracted by the certainty of Option 1 in Question 12, he demands a high probability of receiving the high prize in Option 2 to be indifferent.
 Thus, the answers to Question 12 and 13 allow us to identify subjects who are certainty biased and to quantify it.
 In what follows, when we need to identify subjects who are certainty biased, we use this measure.
 A similar measure can be obtained from the answers to Questions 12 and 14: the results using it are essentially identical and are reported in Section E.3.
 When we need to quantify certainty bias (in the regression analysis), we use instead the principal component of the two measures, which should reduce the observation error (essentially identical results hold using either of the two measures or their average).

-42These small numbers are not surprising: it is a stylized fact that certainty bias is less frequent when stakes are small, as in this part of our experiment (Conlisk, 1989; Camerer, 1989; Burke et al., 1996; Fan, 2002; Huck and Müller, 2012).
+47These small numbers are not surprising: it is a stylized fact that certainty bias is less frequent when stakes are small, as in this part of our experiment (Conlisk, 1989; Camerer, 1989; Burke et al., 1996; Fan, 2002; Huck and Müller, 2012).
 See the discussion in Cerreia-Vioglio et al. (2015).